MaterDev/JSReact_comic-panelist/README.md

 # Comic Panel Creator

 A React-based tool for creating and managing comic panel layouts with an intuitive drag-and-drop interface.
 Create dynamic comic page layouts with customizable panels, generate AI-powered scripts based on your layout, export to PDF, and maintain precise control over your comic page design.
+The application uses industry-standard 5.25 x 7.75 inch proportions for comic book bleed size.

 | Main Screenshot | Script Modal Screenshot |
 | --- | --- |